 Another bet that is particularly exciting, whether applied to football or other sports, is the over/under betting market and this is one that also helps boost your enjoyment of sports shown live on TV.
 A high-scoring football match is thrilling, even more so when you profit from the occasion.
 A low-scoring match isn’t quite as exciting, unless, of course, you’ve predicted a slow afternoon in front of goal and profit from the drought while others are left bored with the play.
 More ways to bet means more ways to win if you are shrewd enough and looking in the right places.

-Over/under betting can be applied to many different markets, but the most exciting of them is when bet against goals scored in a single match.
+Over/under betting can be applied to many different markets, but the most exciting of them is when betting against goals scored in a single match.
 The marks are placed at different numbers by different bookmakers and the prices reflect how likely traders think it’ll happen.
 The most popular mark is over/under 2.5 goals.
 That may seem strange to less experienced punters when first coming into contact with this bet.

 How can you get 2.5 goals in a game?
-Many backers are creatures of comfort and like to stick to what they know, so may be frightened off before they even give the bet a chance.
+Many backers are creatures of comfort and like to stick to what they know, so maybe frightened off before they even give the bet a chance.
 But, if taking the time to research, it’s certainly not complicated and is, in fact, easy to explain.

 No Frustrating Draws